materialdigital/pmd-server/docs/pages/core/reverse_proxy.md

 > **Note:** this section just explains how a generic app can be incorporated, and does not represent a working example.
-If you are interested in a real example follow the OntoDocker or pyiron section.  {: .bg-grey-lt-200 .py-2 .px-4 }
+If you are interested in a real example follow the OntoDocker or pyiron section.
+{: .info }

 Assuming the service is to be incorporated under the domain name pmd-app.mydomain.de via a `proxy_pass` to port 8000 and has this minimal compose file: